Data Centers in Yinchuan

 Natural Disaster Risk

-Yinchuan has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10, as of September 2025.
-This stability is a key advantage for ensuring uptime and business continuity.
+Yinchuan has a low overall risk profile for natural disasters, with an INFORM Risk score of 3.0 out of 10 as of September 2025.
+The area is not prone to the severe seismic or meteorological events that affect other parts of the country.